 The Roman Emperor dedicated a temple to Sol on December 25th 274.
-In a Philocalian calendar of 354, there's a festival of 'Natalis Invicti' (the birth of Invictus) on the 25th December.
+In the 'Calendar of Philocalus' in 354, there's a festival of 'Natalis Invicti' (the birth of Invictus) on the 25th December.
 (There were also races/games held to honour Sol ever four years from the 19th to 22nd October.)

 Over time people then said that Christmas had been 'moved' to the 25th December to 'take over' this 'pagan' date.

 However, the main evidence for this seems to have some from a scribbled note in the margin of a 12th century manuscript which mis-understood some very basic facts (goes to another site).
-(There's also evidence that 'Sol Invictus' might also have happened in October and not December anyway.)
+There's also evidence that many of the 'Sol Invictus' celebrations happened in October and not December!

-There's no evidence that Mithras had a 'birthday' until the 4th century (at least 200 years after the birth of Jesus had been celebrated on December 25th).
-There's also no evidence that the 'birth of Mithras' was celebrated on December 25th!
+There's no evidence that Mithras had a 'birthday' until the 4th century - at least 100-150 years after the birth of Jesus had been celebrated on December 25th.

 December 25th was the 'Birthday' of Tammuz